madusankaPalihakoon/madusankaPalihakoon/README.md

 ---

 ## 👨‍💻 About Me

-🎓 I hold a **Diploma in ICT** and have experience in both frontend and backend development.
-💼 My focus is on dynamic user interfaces and scalable backend services.
-🌱 Constant learner, exploring new tools, frameworks, and open-source contributions.
+I am an enthusiastic and results-driven developer currently pursuing a Bachelor of Technology in Software and Intelligent Systems at the University of Vocational Technology.
+With over two years of hands-on experience as a Web Developer and Mobile App Developer, I specialize in building user-focused digital solutions that are responsive, scalable, and performance-optimized.
+I am passionate about creating meaningful software and continuously exploring modern technologies to enhance both frontend and backend development workflows.

 ---